kodaho/manen/README.md

 <p align="center">
   <i><b>A package around <a href="https://pypi.org/project/selenium/"><code>selenium</code></a> to easily construct Python objects which reflect the DOM of any webpages.</b></i>
-  <i>Delivered with other features like an enhanced WebDriver and a resource manager.</i>
 </p>

 ---